StoneCo Ltd (STNE) Shares Up Despite Recent Market Volatility - News Heater

 Sponsored

-The average price predicted for StoneCo Ltd (STNE) by analysts is $73.72, which is $3.76 above the current market price.
-The public float for STNE is 248.34M, and at present, short sellers hold a 6.74% of that float.
-On November 06, 2023, the average trading volume of STNE was 4.39M shares.
+The average price point forecasted by analysts for StoneCo Ltd (STNE) is $73.69, which is $4.18 above the current market price.
+The public float for STNE is 248.34M, and currently, short sellers hold a 6.74% ratio of that float.
+The average trading volume of STNE on November 10, 2023 was 4.44M shares.

 STNE’s Market Performance